Q: What does the complaint letter mean?

 Q: Will I be notified if my son/daughter violates a University policy?

 A: Only in certain cases will you be notified if your student violates UNE policy.
-In those cases, namely violations of the University Alcohol and Drug Policy, a letter will be sent AFTER a judicial officer has heard the case and responsibility has been determined.
+In those cases, namely violations of the University Alcohol and Drug Policy, a letter will be sent AFTER a student conduct hearing officer has heard the case and responsibility has been determined.
 This letter will serve as notification that the student has been found responsible for violating University policy.
 It is the responsibility of both parent(s) and student to communicate with one another.
 We try to walk a narrow path between treating students as adults and appropriately keeping parents involved.
 We are not obligated to notify parents, but may choose to do so as under The Family Educational Rights and Privacy Act (FERPA).
 As a parent, you should know that we cannot discuss the details of any case involving your son or daughter unless he/she signs a waiver that allows us to do so.

 A: You can help your student by being supporting while holding them accountable to your expectations and the University's.
-You can also help identify and provide necessary interventions such as alcohol or drug evaluations, anger management and others so that your student can be successful at UNE.
+You can also help identify and provide necessary interventions such as alcohol or drug evaluations, anger management, and others so that your student can be successful at UNE.
 Allow and expect the student to set appointments, attend meetings and complete sanctions.
 It is not educationally beneficial for the student, or resolution of the matter, for parents to "take over" the process for the student, nor do we allow that to happen.

 Q: Can you explain sanctions in plain English?